boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 `grep` searches for **gpyopt** (`-i` makes it case insensitive) in the standard input.

-**Problem:** Given an arbitrary text file, we want show only those lines containing a pattern specified by a *regex*.
+**Problem:** Given an arbitrary text file, we want to show only those lines containing a pattern specified by a *regex*.

 ```